SEE-GEO/roa/README.md

 We are offering many years of RoA precipitation estimates through the Registry of Open Data on AWS at the following address: .

-The data is stored as Zarr files in the following structure:
+The data is stored as Zarr files in the following structure (note that `roa` is a placeholder bucket here):
 ```
 s3://roa/
 ├── README.txt